FelixOnline/v2/content/articles/2012-11-29-britains-new-breed.md

 subtitle: >
   Mo Mirza hits the Spector show to find the future of guitar pop
 date: "2012-11-29 22:59:53 +0000"

 # Attributes from Felix Online V1
 id: "2997"
 old_path: /music/2997/britains-new-breed
 aliases:
  - /music/2997/britains-new-breed
+imported: true
+comments:
+ - I was there such a good gig I really rate Luls but the other supports were a little dreary in my taste

 # Article Taxonomies
 categories:
  - music
 tags:
+authors:
+ - tna08

+# Homepage control params
 headline: true
 featured: true